Noise Canceling

 So: listen, flip, play it back

 That is the entire trick.
-A noise-canceling headphone is a little machine bolted to the side of your head that does three things, thousands of times a second.
-A tiny microphone on the outside listens to the noise heading for your ear.
-A chip flips that noise upside down, turning every push into a pull.
-And a speaker on the inside plays the flipped version, the anti-noise, right next to your eardrum.
-The two add up and cancel.
-You are left with the quiet.
+A noise-canceling headphone is a timing machine bolted to the side of your head.
+A tiny microphone outside hears the noise first.
+A chip flips it, turning every push into a pull.
+The inside speaker plays that flipped pressure wave beside your eardrum, and the two pressures add to nearly nothing.

 drag to rotate